Electric Forest (novel)

 Electric Forest is a novel by Tanith Lee published in 1979.

 Plot summary

-Electric Forest is a novel about a deformed woman who is given a new body as part of a government espionage effort.
+Electric Forest is a novel about a disabled woman for whom a scientist provides a new body in return for her participation in an espionage effort.

 The world called Indigo turned upside down for Magdala Cled one morning.
-From being that world's only genetic misfit, the outcast of an otherwise ideal society, she became the focus of attention for mighty forces.
-Installed in the midst of the Electric Forest, with its weird trees and its super-luxurious private home, Magdala awoke to the potentials which were opening up about her.
-And to realize also the peril that now seemed poised above Indigo.
-Only she, the hated one, could circumvent them.
+From being that world's only genetic misfit, the outcast of an otherwise ideal society, she becomes the focus of attention for mysterious forces.
+Outside of the city in a new beautiful body, amidst holographic trees and super-luxurious private homes, Magdala awakes to the potentials which open up about her and to the peril of her assumed life.

 Reception

 Greg Costikyan reviewed Electric Forest in Ares Magazine #1.
 Costikyan commented that "Electric Forest is more than an excellent novel - it is, in my opinion, one of the best works science fiction has so far produced, something I will reread for the rest of my life [...]
 The story is gripping, the writing is excellent, the plot twists are dazzling - but even more, Electric Forest turns the reader inside-out, emotionally."